wallacekelly-da/daml-public-demos/docker-canton-example/README.md

       </details>

 1. Launch Docker Desktop and run `docker compose up --detach`.
+The three running containers will look something like the following within the Docker Desktop window:

 ![](containers.png)